Synchronization of endogenous business cycles: A general framework for endogenous business cycles

 Our model for endogenous business cycles is thus fully specified by the following equations, for all agents $i$:

-The last equation represents our arbitrary choice for $F(\cdot)$, that we parameterize as a generic quartic function \citep{beaudry2015reviving}.
-The choice of a quartic rather than another functional form is not important, to the extent that $F(\cdot)$ can be parameterized as will be described in Section \ref{sec:uncoupled_dyn}.

-In the case in which all parameters $\alpha_0^i$, $\alpha_1^i$, and $\alpha_2^i$ are identical across agents $i$, all interaction coefficients $\epsilon_j^i$ are identical and equal to $1/N$ (complete and homogenous interaction network), and all agents behave alike, $x_t^i=x_t^j$ and $y_t^i=y_t^j$, for all agents $i$ and $j$ and for all times $t$ (which implies no idiosyncratic shocks $u_t^i$), equations \eqref{eq:dynsyst} exactly recover the model in \cite{beaudry2015reviving}.
-Our assumptions on agents' heterogeneity implies that agents may or may not synchronize their behavior and so increase (or decrease) their decision variables at the same time.
-If they synchronized their behaviors, agents would produce aggregate business cycles but, if they did not, an aggregate business cycle would not emerge, because their decision variables would generally cancel out.
+In the case in which all interaction coefficients $\epsilon_{ij}$ are identical and equal to $1/N$ (complete and homogenous interaction network), and all agents behave alike, $x_{i,t}=x_{j,t}$ and $y_{i,t}=y_{j,t}$, for all agents $i$ and $j$ and for all times $t$ (and shocks are identical across all agents), Eqs. \eqref{eq:dynsyst} recover the model in \cite{beaudry2015reviving}.\footnote{ A minor difference with respect to \cite{beaudry2015reviving} is that $y_{i,t+1}$ depends only on variables at $t$, while in \cite{beaudry2015reviving} it depends on both variables at $t$ and (contemporaneous) variables at $t+1$.
+As there did not seem to be much difference in the implied dynamics, we chose this form as it was computationally simpler.
+Economically, it corresponds to assuming that the decision variables of the agents with whom agent $i$ interacts have a lagged effect on her decision.}